wp-cli/wp-cli/CONTRIBUTING.md

 ### Improving our documentation

-If you are looking to contribute and documentation is your strength, you can take a look at the currently open [documentation issues](https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+is%3Aissue+label%3Ascope%3Adocumentation) and see if you can tackle any of those.
+Is documentation your strength?
+Take a look at the currently open [documentation issues](https://github.com/wp-cli/wp-cli/issues?q=is%3Aopen+is%3Aissue+label%3Ascope%3Adocumentation) and see if you can tackle any of those.

 If you believe you’ve found an issue with the documentation, you should [search existing issues](https://github.com/wp-cli/wp-cli/issues?utf8=%E2%9C%93&q=label%3Abug%20) to see if there’s an existing resolution to it, or if it’s already been fixed in a newer version of WP-CLI.